 Researchers hypothesized that choosing one's own coworkers, working as a group, being treated as special (as evidenced by working in a separate room), and having a sympathetic supervisor were the real reasons for the productivity increase.
 One interpretation, mainly due to Elton Mayo, was that "the six individuals became a team, and the team gave itself wholeheartedly and spontaneously to cooperation in the experiment."
 (There was a second relay assembly test room study whose results were less significant than the first experiment.)

 BANK WIRING ROOM EXPERIMENTS

 The purpose of the next study was to find out how payment incentives would affect productivity.
-The surprising result was that productivity actually decreased, and workers apparently had become suspicious that their productivity may have been boosted to justify firing some of the workers later on.
+The surprising result was that productivity decreased, and workers apparently had become suspicious that their productivity may have been boosted to justify firing some of the workers later.

 The study was conducted by Elton Mayo and W. Lloyd Warner between 1931 and 1932 on a group of fourteen men who put together telephone switching equipment.
 The researchers found that although the workers were paid according to individual productivity, productivity decreased because the men feared that the company would lower the base rate.

 Detailed observation of the men revealed the existence of informal groups or "cliques" within the formal groups.
 These cliques developed informal rules of behavior and mechanisms to enforce them.
 The cliques served to control group members and manage bosses.
 Clique members gave the same responses when bosses asked questions, even if they were untrue.
 These results show that workers were more responsive to the social force of their peer groups than to the control and incentives of management.